Storing the Metadata on an External Database¶

 If two users try to delete the same element simultaneously, one of the users will get an error indicating that the element does not exist.

-How to Configure Virtual DataPort to Store an External Database¶
+How to Configure Virtual DataPort to Store the Metadata on an External Database¶

 This section explains how to configure the catalog of Virtual DataPort to use an external database.